 Other destinations

 [edit]- 1 D-Day beaches of the Normandy landings near Caen.
-D-Day circuits are signposted, and take you around Normandy retracing the history of the 1944 events in the Region.
-Details can be obtained through the Official Site[dead link].
+D-Day circuits are signposted, and take you around Normandy retracing the history of the 1944 events in the region.

 Understand